AcklenAvenue/competencies/Ops/Gitlab/Users.md

 ## Competencies

--   Understand what is an organization in Git-lab
+ - Be able to explain what is a Group in Gitlab
+ - Be able to:
- -  Lean how to manage Gigabit users for Acklen Avenue Account
+    - Manage Gitlab users for Acklen Avenue Account
- - Learn how to give permissions to users
+    - Give permissions to users
+    - Delete a user from a group

 ## Evaluation